SimonFreyaldenhoven/example_template/README.md

 ## To run

-First, to allow your code to see the datastore folder , create a juncture link that points to the dropbox of associated with the repo (e.g. in Windows `mklink /J <location of this repo>\datastore\ <location of dropbox folder>\datastore`)
+First, to allow your code to see the datastore folder , create a juncture link that points to the dropbox associated with the repo (e.g. in Windows `mklink /J <location of this repo>\datastore\ <location of dropbox folder>\datastore`)

 Then, running `main.py` under `analysis/source` from that directory will do all the analysis.
 A brief latex note can be found under `/products/paper/` utilizing those results